-- Communicates with elected officials and city administrators, keeping them informed of current events and future plans for the museum.
+- Communicates and maintains positive working relationships with elected officials, city and county administrators, officers of regional foundations and corporations keeping them informed of current events and future plans for the museum.

-- Ensures that Figge’s collections and artworks loaned to the Figge are properly handled, exhibited and cared for.
+- Ensures that Figge’s collections, including the City of Davenport collection, and other artworks loaned to the Figge are properly handled, exhibited and cared for.

 - Ensures compliance with the professional guidelines of the American Alliance of Museums and the Association of Art Museum Directors, Figge Art Museum by-laws, and all applicable state and federal law.

-- Advanced degree in Art, Art History, Museum Studies or related field required.
+- Advanced degree in Art, Art History, Museum Studies or other related field required.

 - A minimum of 10 years of experience in an executive or senior-level management capacity, including supervision of a staff of fifteen or more, required.